pli01/terraform-infra-blue-green/README.md

 Some examples on how to implement blue green with different stack and provider (docker, openstack)

+* app-docker: sample app with docker container, with one web nginx as reverseproxy/lb and blue/green api container in backend
-* app-docker: sample app, with one web nginx as reverseproxy/lb and blue/green api stack in backend
+* app-openstack: sample app with openstack and heat stack, with one web nginx stack as reverseproxy/lb and blue/green api stack in backend
-* TODO: app-openstack

 ## Content of this repo

 * terraform dir:
-  + [terraform-examples/app-docker](terraform-examples/app-docker): web nginx as lb and blue green api
+  + [terraform-examples/app-docker](terraform-examples/app-docker): web nginx as lb and blue green api (with container)
+  + [terraform-examples/app-openstack](terraform-examples/app-openstack): web nginx as lb and blue green api (with openstack instance and heat stack)

 * Makefile: to launch terraform cli with options and vars

 * terraform cli in docker image: everything we need in one place, no matter who s running it or where.
 Useful for CI/CD